gentoo/sci/README.md

 ## Support

 You can ask for help on [Freenode IRC](https://www.gentoo.org/get-involved/irc-channels/) in `#gentoo-science`.
-Alternatively you can report bugs bugs on the [GitHub issues page](https://github.com/gentoo/sci/issues).
+Alternatively you can report bugs on the [GitHub issues page](https://github.com/gentoo/sci/issues).

 ## Contribute